donders-research-data-management/rdm-ontology-di/doc/help/faq/share-data-external-reviewers.rst

 1.  **How do I share data with external reviewers?**

-    The Radboud Data Repository includes the possibility of sharing data from a Data Sharing Collection with external reviewers (i.e. before publication) in a way that protects the anonymity of the reviewers.
+    The ${repositoryDescription} includes the possibility of sharing data from a Data Sharing Collection with external reviewers (i.e. before publication) in a way that protects the anonymity of the reviewers.
 For details :ref:`see here <publish-dsc-share-data>`.

 2.  **I received a "reviewer access URL".
 How should I use it?**